nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Implement enemies factory
 	* Implement enemy animations
 * Phani Teja Kantamneni
+	* Add an event to display "You Lose" text when the enemy reaches the destination without being killed by the player
+	* Implement the funtionality to store the type of items collected by the player, based on the Tag of the item
+	* Add functionality for the usage of items collected by the player

 ### 3. What tasks are blocked waiting on another team member?